OWASP/owasp-mastg/Document/Testcases/0x01e_OMTG-ENV_Android.md

 #### Overview

 WebViews can load content remotely, but can also load it locally from the App data directory or external storage.
+If the content is loaded locally it should not be possible by the user to influence the filename or path where the file is loaded from or should be able to edit the loaded file.
 **..TODO..**

 #### Static Analysis